Hip & Knee Conditions

 Failed Hip and Knee Replacements

-Conventional, primary total hip replacement is a durable operation in the majority of patients.
-A hip replacement is a mechanical device with parts, most commonly referred to as a “ball and socket,” that are assembled before and during the operation.
-After surgery, this ball-and-socket prosthesis restores movement in the hip throughout the life-span of the prosthesis.
+Conventional, primary total hip replacement is a durable operation in majority of patients.
+A hip replacement is a mechanical device with parts, most commonly referred to as a “ ball and socket,” that are assembled before and during the operation.